Cog-Creators/Red-DiscordBot/docs/guide_trivia_list_creation.rst

     Who won the Premier League in 2015?:
     - Chelsea
     - chelsea f.c.
-    How much money is a US Olympic gold medallist awarded?:
+    How much money is a US Olympic gold medalist awarded?:
     - $37,500
     - 37,500
     - 37.5k